Alesandro-Rodriguez/HCA_Healthcare_Competition/README.md

 ## Approach
 - Merged HCA hospital data with FEMA disaster data to assess hospital risk at the state and county level.
-- Assigned risk categories to hospitals based on historical disaster frequency.
+- Assigned risk categories to states based on historical disaster frequency.
 - Analyzed hospital staffing levels in high-risk vs. low-risk areas to identify potential staffing shortages.
-- Mapped hospitals to potential nearby locations that could serve as backup facilities.
+- Mapped high-risk counties to potential nearby counties that could serve as backup facilities.

 ## Analytical Approach
 - **Exploratory Data Analysis (EDA)** to identify patterns in disaster frequency, risk categories, and hospital staffing (In Tableau).